New Year's Resolutions to Help Reduce Debt

 Every year, millions of Americans make lists of things they’d like to change in the upcoming new year.
 For many, topping the list is better money management.
-In fact, of those who made New Year’s resolutions in 2019, more than half of them vowed to improve their finances.
+In fact, of those who make New Year’s resolutions, more than half of them typically vow to improve their finances.

-As 2020 draws to a close, you may be thinking about what you want to do differently next year.
-If one of your priorities for 2021 is to pay down debt, here are seven resolutions that could help you achieve your goal.
+As the year draws to a close, you may be thinking about what you want to do differently next year.
+If one of your priorities is to pay down debt, here are seven resolutions that could help you achieve your goal.

 #1: Resolve to Identify Your “Why”

-#2: Resolve to Be Honest with Yourself About How Much You Actually Owe
+#2: Resolve to Be Honest About How Much You Owe

-If you’ve never added up the balances on all of your accounts to come up with a total sum owed, it’s time you did so.
+So if you’ve never added up the balances on all of your accounts to come up with a total sum owed, it’s time you did.
 You may be pleasantly surprised by what you find, or you might be shocked to discover just how high the amount you owe actually is.
-Either way, you need to know how much owe so you can create a realistic plan to eliminate your debt.
-Denying your debt situation is not a plan and only serves to help keep you where you are or make matters worse.
+Either way, you need to know how much debt you have before you can create a realistic plan to eliminate it.

 If you’re serious about paying down your debt, you’ll need to cut back on non-essential spending and look for ways to reduce spending on essential items.
-But you need to be realistic.
-If your budget is too extreme, you likely won’t stick with it for very long.
-If it’s too lenient, it probably won’t do much to help reduce your debt.
+But be realistic when creating your budget, because if it’s too extreme, you likely won’t stick with it for very long.
+On the flip side, if it’s too lenient, it probably won’t do much to help reduce your debt.
 And sticking to a realistic budget is critical for success.

 Identify areas where you can cut back but leave room for a little fun, too.
 Instead of two or three content streaming services, maybe try getting by with just one.
 Or perhaps stop putting premium-grade gasoline into your car when your owner’s manual specifies that it’ll run fine on mid-grade.

-Be specific about what you will and won’t spend money on and how much you’ll spend in each category (groceries, transportation, clothing, etc.).
+Be specific about what you will and won’t spend money on and how much you’ll allocate to each category (like groceries, transportation, or clothing).
 Consider using the envelope system for budgeting while you’re paying off debt.
 This method helps ensure that, once you’ve spent your allocated money for a specific category, you don’t buy any additional items falling into that category until a future budget period.

 Once you’ve taken care of the essentials, you can then decide how much you’ll allocate to debt payments each month and incorporate that amount into your budget.